 The cold outside makes me want to hunker in and bake.
-This recipe is pure comfort food on frigid days like this.
-Perfect for the holidays, this tasty and hearty side dish is delicious, and pairs well with most mains.
-It's vegetarian as well.
-Or, serve it with a salad and have it as a main course, like we usually do at home.
+This Leek Bread Pudding Recipe is like a warm cozy blanket on frigid days like these, comforting and warm.
+We often think of bread pudding as sweet, something to have for dessert, but turned savory, it's perfect for the holidays as a hearty vegetarian side dish, pairing well with most any main course.
+Or serve it with a salad and have it as your main course, like we usually do at home.
 It's quite filling and really hard not to have seconds.

 Have you ever really looked at a leek?
 Perhaps I've gotten a little carried away with the leek photos but for some reason they are especially beautiful to me right now with their range of colors and symmetry and layers.

 The flavor of a leek is more subtle and sweet than an onion.
 Like onions, scallions and garlic, leeks too are an allium and belong to the Amaryllidaceae family -a family of blooming bulbs related to the lovely Amaryllis.
 Their latin name is Allium Porrum.

 The darker parts are great for stock, no need to waste any part.

 As you will discover, between the layers, there may be flecks of dirt.
 Sometimes even clumps.

 An easy way to remove the dirt is to soak the sliced leeks in a bowl of tepid water for about 10 minutes, stirring occasionally.
 Most of the dirt will fall to the bottom.
 Remove them with tongs or with your hands careful not to stir up the dirt that falls to the bottom.

 Blot dry.
 Saute the wet leeks in a dry (non-oiled) heavy bottomed pan for 5 mins on Medium high heat, stirring constantly.
 Once they begin to soften, add salt and butter and cover... stirring every 10 minutes or so until they are very tender ...this will take some patience.
 About 30-40 minutes.